Project descriptions of example neutrino projects

 The neutrino group covers a wide range of activities:

-DUNE PhD projects in Warwick would usually have an initial emphasis on the development of pattern-recognition algorithms (including machine-learning approaches) to better exploit DUNE’s LArTPC imaging detectors.
+DUNE and SBND PhD projects in Warwick would usually have an emphasis on the development of pattern-recognition algorithms (including modern machine-learning approaches) to exploit the use of LArTPC imaging detectors.
 These detectors provide “photograph-quality” images of the charged particles that emerge from neutrino interactions.
-The human eye/brain can often do a good job of interpreting what’s shown in the complex images, but developing algorithms to interpret the images is still a significant research challenge.
-Warwick is the home of the Pandora pattern-recognition software, and joining the Warwick group is an exciting opportunity to contribute to Pandora algorithm development, to support the different analyses in DUNE’s physics programme
+The human eye/brain can often do a great job of interpreting what’s shown in the complex images, but developing algorithms to interpret the images is still a significant research challenge.
+Warwick is the home of the PandoraLink opens in a new window pattern-recognition software, so joining the Warwick group is an exciting opportunity to contribute to pattern-recognition and machine-learning development, and to optimise physics analyses using our software.

-We are also building a high-pressure Time Projection Chamber in the department (WarTPCLink opens in a new window).
+We are building a high-pressure Time Projection Chamber in the department (WarTPCLink opens in a new window).
 Potential PhD thesis topics include measuring the properties of novel gas mixtures, further developing the readout system, and constructing a laser calibration system.

 HyperK is in the development phase and our activities can be read about here.
 A project on Hyper-K would involve R&D work on the two calibration systems we are constructing for Hyper-K, work on the data acquisition system and analysis work on validating the calibration system requirements using the Hyper-K neutrino flavour oscillation analysis.